|Blade Length||210 mm|

 A note about measurements: Handmade Japanese knives can vary in their dimensions, so these measurements are only an example.

-About the shape - Inspired by the profile of a traditional European chef knife, Gyutos are a multi purpose knife with a slight meat cutting bias.
-“Gyuto” translates to “cow sword.”
-If you want one knife to do it all, This is it.
-Starting at 180mm, Gyutos can reach the ridiculously long (and awesome) 370mm.
-For the at-home or professional cook, we recommend a Gyuto which measures between 210mm and 270mm long.
+About the Shape: Inspired by the profile of a traditional European chef knife, Gyutos are a multi-purpose knife with a slight meat cutting bias.
+'Gyuto' translates to 'cow sword.'
+If you want one knife to do it all, this is it.
+The belly is perfect for both rocking and push or pull cuts, while the tip can handle precise scoring work with ease.
+The gyuto is even long enough to slice larger cuts of meat!

 Stainless steel is super handy because it doesn’t rust or stain easily like carbon steel.
 That said, remember it is stain-less, not stain-never.
 While it is much easier to care for than high-carbon steel, it does benefit from proper use: use it, wash it, dry it and put it away.
 Always avoid the dishwasher!

 • Only cut food you can bite through with this knife.
 Hard foods can chip the blade.
 No olive pits, bones, lobster shells, woody stems or parmesan rinds.
 Cutting frozen food is especially bad because the cold will make hard steel even more brittle.
 If you wouldn’t chew it with your own teeth, don’t cut it.

 • Your cutting surface is the biggest culprit of dulling your knife.
 Use wood.
 End grain wood is especially good.
 Plastic can be fine too, but certainly not glass, granite or bamboo.